hutomosaleh/thesis/unified_queue/notes.md

+# TODOs
+- Check out Rez's implementation
+  - How is the task chunk
+    - Chunk consists of dataArray of tuple values
+- Implement CPU/GPU kernels into tasks
+- Implement task finish callback
+- Implement task manager
+  - Implement threads and GPU states
+  - Implement locks on thread and GPU states
+- Implement task generator
+  - Implement queue of tasks

 Questions:
 - How to know if process is idle?
 - What data type is a task queue?
 - What data type is a task?

-Ideas:
+- How big is the data chunk?
+- How to save data inside Task Class?
-- Tuple number is task number
+  - The result is whats important

 Concern:
 - Is checking process state even possible?
+Yes, with self implementation
 - How much overhead for task queue and process state check?

-## Structure:
+Need to check our own

+# Structure

-- main
+## main
 - initialize data set
 - run task generator
-  - run task scheduler
+- run task manager

-- task generator
+## task generator
-  - input: raw dataset
+- input: raw dataset, chunk size
 - generate task class
 - generate task queue
 - return queue

+## task manager
+- spawn two threads for CPU and GPU
+- each thread consumes tasks and appends results

-- task
+## task
+- tuple: double, double, double, int : 28 Byte
-  - has state variable
+- each task has a size
+- holds data and query
-  - consists of CPU or GPU function
+- consists of CPU or GPU function (Hard coded)
-  - callbacks are called after function finishes

 # Ideas

+## How to organize data chunks for processing
+- Use variable data chunk

 ## How to check if task is done
 - Use variable to indicate if task is done